Yonom/Correctly/docs/README.md

 #### POST Call

-Place code that facilitats interaction with external services in the `services` folder.
+Place code that facilitates interaction with external services in the `services` folder.

 **services/userData.js**
 ```js